Since April 2015 non-UK residents have had to pay Capital Gains Tax on their sales of UK residential property.

 Who is affected?

-This new charge applies to non-resident individuals holding UK residential property directly or via a partnership, non-resident trusts and non-resident companies.
-Charities will be excluded.
+This applies to non-resident individuals holding UK residential property directly or via a partnership, or non-resident trusts.
+Charities are excluded.
+Non-resident companies are subject to Corporation Tax rather than Capital Gains Tax on gains from UK property or land.

-The Main Residence Election has also been restricted.
-Before April 2015, a non-resident would have been able to elect the disposed property to be his or her main residence and thus exempt it from CGT.
-However, a non-resident may now only elect a UK residential property to be his or her main residence if he or she spends at least 90 days in a tax year staying in one or more UK residential properties.
+The Main Residence Election was also restricted.
+Before April 2015, a non-resident would have been able to elect the disposed property to be their main residence and thus exempt it from CGT.
+However, a non-resident may now only elect a UK residential property to be their main residence if they spend at least 90 days in a tax year staying in one or more UK residential properties.

 What is affected?

-The charge will apply to both owner-occupied and rental properties.
+The charge applies to both owner-occupied and rental properties.

-Non-residents will only be charged CGT on the portion of their capital gain that has occurred after April 2015.
-HMRC have provided three methods to calculate this portion.
+Non-residents are charged CGT on the portion of their capital gain that occurred after April 2015.
+There are three methods to calculate this portion.
 The taxpayer can elect the most tax-efficient method for them:

 - Time Apportionment Method – You can also elect to calculate the post-April 2015 gain/loss as if the value of the property increased linearly over your period of ownership.